When looking at a race for the first time. How many of you consider pace before delving into the current form of each runner?

 leading (or very close to the lead).

-If a horse has often been in the lead in the first quarter of a race or very close to it, they can be described as early speed horses.
+If a horse has often been in the lead in the early stages of a race or very close to it, they can be described as early speed horses.

 Looking at the above GeeGeez pace map Club Wexford is the only horse in the race who likes to lead.